The Thicket (film): Production

 Peter Dinklage has been attached to the project for many years, being linked with the project in 2014 along with producer Gianni Nunnari, Shannon Gaulding and Andre Lemmers.
 The film has been described as a "passion project" for him.
 The film began pre-production in February 2020 with Dinklage, Noomi Rapace and Charlie Plummer joining the cast, but was impacted by the COVID-19 pandemic.
 In early 2023, Juliette Lewis joined the cast to replace Rapace.
 Metallica frontman James Hetfield was confirmed as amongst the cast.
 The Exchange, Orogen Entertainment, Hollywood Gang, and Milu Entertainment executive produced the film.

-Filming

 Principal photography began in Calgary, Alberta, Canada on March 1 and wrapped on March 30, 2023.

 Release

 Tubi acquired the United States and Canada rights when it joined as co-financier, while The Exchange handles international distribution.
 It was released theatrically in the United States by Samuel Goldwyn Films on September 6, 2024.
 Additionally, the film made its French debut at the 2024 Deauville American Film Festival the week of September 8.